gabelton/SEI-Project-3/README.md

 #### Wish list

-- Within the user profile page, is the users Wishlist of vinyls they are on the hunt for.
-On each of the vinyl pages, there is a button the gives you the option to add the current vinyl to your wish list.
+- Within the user profile page, is the users Wishlist of vinyl they are on the hunt for.
+On each of the vinyl pages, there is a button that gives you the option to add the current vinyl to your wish list.
 This is for other users to see what you are interested in and if they have it, they can leave a comment on the vinyl in order to let the user know.

 ### Process

 - Once we'd decided on the theme for our project, we created a group Trello board to breakdown and manage our workload and created wireframes for the website.

 - Throughout the process of constructing the site, we divided up who did what page and each created the page given to us.
 This did not mean that others could not help each other with their pages.
-Pair coding and group coding seemed to really work for us.
+A mixture of solo, pair coding and group coding worked well for us.

-- Though we did discuss the possibility of dividing work across the front end and the back end, ultimately we thought it made more sense to work on the backend together, since this was new territory for the project and we all wanted to gain familiarity with Node.js.
+- Though we did discuss the possibility of dividing work across the front end and the back end, ultimately we thought it made more sense to work on the back end together, since this was new territory for the project and we all wanted to gain familiarity with Node.js.
 We felt that we were vindicated in taking this approach because we very quickly set up a working database and this allowed us to reach MVP in good time.

 - Once we'd reached MVP, we used the Last FM and Deezer APIs on the vinyl show page to pull in the tracklisting for the album from Last FM's API, and the artists top 8 tracks from Deezer's API.

 ### Challenges